 What the flu shot prevents

-- Flu viruses contracted less than two weeks after the flu shot
+- Flu viruses contracted less than two weeks after getting the shot

-- Flu viruses that were not included in the flu shot
+- Flu viruses that were not included in the shot

 - Rhinoviruses, which are associated with the common cold